msainsburydale/NeuralEstimators.jl/docs/src/workflow/advanced.md

 ## Loading previously saved estimators

 ## Piece-wise estimators conditional on the sample size

+## Bootstrapping with real data